owlcs/ore-framework/README.md

-# Using the ORE-2013 Benchmark Framework
+# Using the framework

-The framework comes with a shell script, *execExamples*, that triggers all but the query answering tasks on the supplied Pizza ontology (*test/pizza.owl*).
+The benchmark framework comes with a shell script, *execExamples*, that triggers all but the query answering tasks on the supplied Pizza ontology (*test/pizza.owl*).
 These are executed using the example reasoner wrapper *execReasoner*, which uses JFact.

 The *InputVerifier* JAR can be build using Ant via *build-input.xml* ('ant -buildfile build-input.xml').
 It is used to verify whether the given parameters are valid (e.g., whether the concept name occurs in the ontology signature).